Electrolytes: what they are and why you need them to stay healthy

 A number of different electrolytes play an important role in the contraction of our muscles, including calcium.

-Without an adequate supply of electrolytes, muscle fibers cannot slide into each other and push over each other to allow muscles to shorten and contract.
+Without an adequate supply of electrolytes, muscle fibers cannot slip and slide over one another to allow muscles to shorten and contract.

-An adequate supply of magnesium is necessary for muscle fibers to slide outward, allowing muscles to lengthen and relax after contraction.
+Adequate supply of magnesium is necessary to allow muscle fibers to slide outward, allowing muscles to lengthen and relax after contraction.

 Regulating our pH.